jermspeaks/christmas-adventure/sections/section-237.md

 *The magic is fading,* you thought. *It's going away.*

-The Memory Keeper's light dimmed.
+The Keepsake Keeper's light dimmed.
 "You gave up," it said, its voice sad.
 "But teaching requires persistence, patience, connection.
 You gave up, and the magic remained misunderstood, fading away completely."

 *I gave up,* you realized. *I lost the magic.*